top of page

 8-10 Thai (or regular) basil leaves

-Heat he butter on low heat with all the herbs and spices added.
+Heat the butter on low heat, adding all the herbs and spices.
 Cook on a very low flame for 30 minutes.
-Stir the mix as often as possible and watch that it is not burning.
-You should cook this on a very low flame as the butter/ghee has a very low melting point and cooking on high heat will darken the ghee and burn the spices.
+Stir the mix as often as possible and watch that it does not burn.
+You should cook this on a very low flame, as the butter or ghee has a very low melting point.
+Cooking on high heat will darken the ghee and burn the spices.

-Strain through a very fine metal (not plastic as it may melt) mesh strainer, lined with a fine muslin cloth for a clearer liquid.
-If you use only a metal strainer the very small particulate matter from the powders may get through, this is not a problem except visually.
+Strain through a very fine metal mesh strainer lined with fine muslin cloth for a clearer liquid.
+If you use only a metal strainer, the very small particulate matter from the powders may get through; this is not a problem except visually.